 Matarazzo's works have been published in Faultline, Hobart, Fivechapters, Unstuck as well as several other literary journals, and she has taught at UCLA Extention Writers' Program.
 Her work has also been performed by WordTheatre.

-She is an Assistant Professor in the Graduate Writing Program at Otis College of Art and Design, Los Angeles and is currently at work on a novel.
+She is an Assistant Professor in the MFA Writing Program at Otis College of Art and Design, Los Angeles and is currently at work on a novel.